-Hyperlocal is the independent research engine for 115 Melbourne suburbs and 60 Hyderabad neighbourhoods.
+Hyperlocal is the independent research engine for 115 Melbourne, 60 Hyderabad, 50 Sydney and 50 Bengaluru areas.
 Read our methodology, sources, and the editorial line behind every verdict.

 Hyperlocal compresses the question "is this a good area to live, rent, or buy in?" down to a single colour-coded verdict, three specific reasons, and a current price.
-We do this for 175 areas across Melbourne and Hyderabad — every one researched, every one refreshed monthly, every one independent of broker incentive.
+We do this for 275 areas across Melbourne, Hyderabad, Sydney, and Bengaluru — every one researched as a dated snapshot, every one independent of broker incentive.

 You don't need to read 40 listings, watch 12 YouTube videos, or scroll three forums to figure out whether a suburb is a fit.
 Hyperlocal is the answer up front, with the working shown.